towns-protocol/towns/doc/casablanca/Casablanca.md

 Validation largely happens in the same way as on Ethereum network with custom extensions to recognize and validate `latest leaf hash` transactions and to periodically test node's availability:

 As client sends new events for the given stream to the node, node broadcasts these updates to other nodes hosting this steam.
-These events are not yet *canonicalized*.
+These events are not yet _canonicalized_.
 Periodically node creates a transaction that contain latest known leaf hashes (see [#Stream Update Process](#stream-update-process)) to canonicalize latest events.
 Such transaction does not include hashes of all new events, only of the leaf new events: since all non-leaf events are by definition referenced by leaf events, committing hashes of latest leaf events is enough to canonicalize all preceding events in the stream.

 Then validation follows normal Ethereum approach:

-* Periodically node posts transaction that contains last known leaf hashes for updated stream.
+- Periodically node posts transaction that contains last known leaf hashes for updated stream.
-* Block proposer builds the current block and checks if transition described in transaction is valid by running same checks as node that sent transaction to the mempool.
+- Block proposer builds the current block and checks if transition described in transaction is valid by running same checks as node that sent transaction to the mempool.
-* Other nodes receive the new beacon block.
+- Other nodes receive the new beacon block.
 Validators re-execute check locally and attest if block is valid.

 > NOTE: There are throughput challenges here: both block proposer and validators need to re-execute checks to validate proposed stream updates.
 This naturally puts a limit on home many "leaf hashes updated" transactions can be put in the each block.
 Initially this can be mitigated by reducing update frequency for each individual stream.
 Then there are two avenues for mitigating this:
+>
->* Partitioning of duties.
+> - Partitioning of duties.
 Specifically, when Beacon chain gets sharding, Casablanca can just reuse it.
->* Vouching schemas where each transaction is not validated by all participants, but later statistically validated with sampling and transaction proposer is penalized if bay transaction is found.
+> - Vouching schemas where each transaction is not validated by all participants, but later statistically validated with sampling and transaction proposer is penalized if bay transaction is found.
 This is possible to implement in Casablanca since all transactions are proposed by staking nodes.

 ## Validation of Stream Storage

 Each epoch, using RANDAO some nodes are designated as scrubbers and some chunks are selected for scrubbing.

 Scrubbers read chunks and cast votes about chunk availability in form of transactions.
 If the time period some node gets too many negative votes, penalty is issued against it's stake.